 The Walt Disney Company has unveiled plans to introduce new residential communities to the United States as part of its initiative.
 "Storyliving by Disney.
 "The first project of the Mickey Mouse company will be called" Cotino ": it will include 1900 residences on a 250-hectare (618 acre) land in the town of Rancho Mirage, California.

-“I can understand, looking at these projects, why Walt Disney himself loved taking refuge in the desert every now and then,” he said Michael Hundgen, executive producer of Walt Disney Imagineering, referring to the beauties of the surrounding Palm Springs region, where the residential complex will be built.
+"I can understand, looking at these projects, why Walt Disney himself loved taking refuge in the desert from time to time," he said Michael Hundgen, executive producer of Walt Disney Imagineering, referring to the beauties of the surrounding Palm Springs region, where the residential complex will be built.

 A "cathedral next to the desert", but with Mickey Mouse ears